-1. INTRODUCTION
+1. Introduction

-Power is an important constraint for mobile, battery-powered embedded devices.
-Limitations on the lifetime of embedded devices have resulted in advances in embedded architectures to extend the lifetime of devices.
-Microprocessor designs ranging from low-end 8-bit up to high-end 32-bit embedded architectures (e.g., the Atmel Atmega AVR family on the low end and the Intel XScale on the high end, just to name two extremes) support dynamic adjustment of processing speed to prolong battery life.
+Limitations on the lifetime of embedded devices, particularly battery-powered mobile devices, have resulted in advances in embedded architecture to extend the lifetime of devices.
+Microprocessor designs support dynamic adjustment of processing speed to prolong battery life.
 Generally, two techniques are employed in unison.
 On one side, dynamic frequency scaling allows the speed of instruction execution to change during the operation of a device.
 On the other side, dynamic voltage scaling modulates the level of the supply voltage upon demand.
-Both schemes, referred to as DVS in the following, work hand in hand: When the frequency is lowered by a certain degree, the voltage can be also be reduced to a lower level.
+Generally, both schemes, referred to as DVS in the following, work hand in hand: When the frequency is lowered by a certain degree, the voltage can be also be reduced to a lower level.
 Furthermore, both scaling techniques impact the power consumption of a device: power scales linearly with the frequency and quadratically with the voltage.
-Hence, considerable energy savings may result in a concerted approach of dynamic frequency and voltage scaling [Chandrakasan et al. 1992].
+Hence, considerable power savings may result in a concerted approach of dynamic frequency and voltage scaling [6].

 Real-time systems are particularly well-suited to profit from DVS.
-Because of periodic task execution, it is generally not feasible to utilize the range of sleeping modes that modern processors offer.
-Tasks are frequently invoked (on a periodic basis in the order of a few milliseconds).
+Due to periodic task execution, it is generally not feasible to utilize the range of sleeping modes that modern processors offer.
+Tasks are invoked frequently (on a periodic basis in the order of a few milliseconds).
 The time to enter a sleep mode (and the later wakeup time) is in the order of tens of milliseconds, which generally matches the order of magnitude of a real-time task's period.
 Hence, suspension in sleep modes is not a viable option for real-time systems.
-Real-time systems, however, often have task sets that underutilize the processor.
-Hence, reducing the frequency of execution, while still meeting deadlines through DVS, is a viable option resulting in considerable energy reduction.
+But real-time systems often have task sets that underutilize the processor.
+Hence, reducing the frequency of execution while still meeting deadlines through DVS is a viable option resulting in considerable power reduction.

-Recently, a number of hard real-time DVS, scheduling schemes have been studied, ranging from compiler support [Mosse et al. 2000] over numerous static scheduling approaches [Gruian 2001; Pillai and Shin 2001] to dynamic methods [Pillai and Shin 2001; Aydin et al. 2001; Dudani et al. 2002].
-All of these approaches have their own merits in that they provide a solution suitable to certain systems, depending on scheduling methods, and utilization bounds of the task sets and architectural properties, such as scaling overhead.
+Recently, a number of hard real-time DVS scheduling schemes have been studied, ranging from compiler support [16] over numerous static scheduling approaches [10, 19] to dynamic methods [19, 2, 9].
+All of these approaches have their own merits in that they provide a solution suitable to certain systems depending on scheduling methods, utilization bounds of the task sets and architectural properties, such as scaling overhead.

 Any DVS scheduling scheme is subject to the same constraints as other hard real-time systems: The worst-case execution time (WCET) of a task has to be known a priori, i.e., safe bounds on a task's execution time have to be obtained.
 Prior work on static timing analysis provides the means to derive relatively tight WCET bounds for simple embedded architectures, which are provably safe.
 A number of research groups have addressed various issues in the area of bounding the WCET of a real-time task.
-Conventional methods for static analysis have been extended from unoptimized programs on simple CISC processors to optimized programs on pipelined RISC processors and from uncached architectures to instruction and data caches [Park 1993; Lim et al. 1994; Healy et al. 1995; Mueller 2000; White et al. 1999; Li et al. 1996].
+Conventional methods for static analysis have been extended from unoptimized programs on simple CISC processors to optimized programs on pipelined RISC processors , and from uncached architectures to instruction and data caches [18, 14, 12, 17, 23, 13].
 The challenge of static timing analysis is to provide not only safe but also tight bounds on the WCET in order to impose a high enough processor utilization.
 These analysis approaches result in tight bounds for deterministic microarchitectures with simple components.